Skip to content

 About Room 237

 Room 237 is a 2012 English-language documentary film directed by Rodney Ascher.
 The cast is led by Bill Blakemore, Geoffrey Cocks, Juli Kearns.
 It has a runtime of 1h 43m.
 Viewers rate it 6.1/10 across 500 ratings.
-In United States, it is currently streaming on AMC Plus Apple TV Channel , AMC+ Amazon Channel, AMC+.
+In United States, it is currently streaming on Philo, AMC Plus Apple TV Channel , AMC+ Amazon Channel.

 Room 237 was produced by Highland Park Classics and made in United States of America.
 It was released on October 26, 2012, and carries a NR certification.
 At the box office it grossed around $0 million worldwide.